 3).
 We definitely need more female role models.
 But I think it also needs teachers to tell young pupils to go into science and more professors to encourage young women to make a PhD after finishing their studies.
 But compared to classical mechanical engineering, we are many women in the field of battery research.

-Mari Ylikunnari, Team Leader of Printed Materials VTT and WP leader in EU-HIDDEN project, Finland
+Mari Ylikunnari, Team Leader of Printed Materials VTT, Finland

 1).
 In battery research my focus is on processing of battery materials and their possibilities for upscaling into pilot scale

 2).
 I have always been interested how different things are working and get familiar of those in a deeper level of understanding.